gregsaun/prusa_i3_bear_upgrade/README.md

   * Increase homing accuracy of MK3(S).
   * Y bearing holders are now as standard (not an optional part any more).

+:warning: This a work in progress, the current kits sold by our official distributors are not containing the hardware necessary for this upgrade.
+The Bear Upgrade 2.1 is going to have new features that will require other modifications.

+## Compatibility

 :bulb: You do not need to upgrade the Bear frame if you come from Full Bear Upgrade 2.0 MK2S or MK2.5 frame to use the new Y axis.
 It is compatible with Full Bear MK2S and MK2.5 frames thanks to a special belt holder available in the [optional parts](optional_parts/y_belt_holder_for_bear2.0_mk2s_mk2.5_mk2.5s).

 :bulb: You do not need to upgrade the Bear frame if you come from Full Bear Upgrade 2.0 MK3 frame.

+:warning: The new Y axis is not compatible with any of the existing Prusa Y axis, you have to print all parts of this new Bear Y axis.

 ## Manual